The Chicago Brunch Directory

 The chain pancake restaurant delivers the goods when it comes to pancakes.
 The special Dutch Baby is the star, but any of the pancakes and waffles make for a quality brunch.

-BBQ food in a slightly more upscale space.
-Combine all of your favorite BBQ meats with eggs and potatoes.
+BBQ in a slightly more upscale space.
+Combine all of your favorite meats with eggs and potatoes.

-A typical 24-hour diner that’s good for eggs and pancakes any time of day.
-Feel free to get brunch at Tempo at 3 a.m.
+A typical diner that’s good for eggs and pancakes any time of day.
+It’s open everyday from 6:30am - 8:30pm.

 An upscale Italian seafood restaurant that we think is best hit for brunch.
 The open windows make it a lovely place to sit on a nice day, which is doubly true when you can use the patio.